bacionejs/termux/README.md

 There are several editors available on the Play Store, but **Termux** combined with **Neovim** stands out as the superior choice.
 However, vim motions aren’t optimized for typing with a **thumb**.
 To address this issue, I created **[bacionejs](https://github.com/bacionejs/editor)**, which is designed specifically for programming small JavaScript games on mobile devices offline.
 For more extensive programming tasks, Neovim remains the recommended option.

 My configurations are for phones.
 For tablets change shift="0" to 10 or add blank keys.
-My configuration below support these shortcuts:
+To toggle hiding keyboard or extra-keys, swipe-right on termux left and long-press "keyboard" My configuration below support these shortcuts:
 - jump prev/next
 - jump next buffer